PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 and its normalization-pad successor.
 Do not conflate nested convergence, late, or final calls.
 Commit and push only; do not create, reopen, or update a pull request.

+## Terminal InstanceNorm post-bias result characterization checkpoint

+`_optimize_transpose_instancenorm_posttranspose_bias_add_nhwc_chains()` returns
+the stable one-counter dictionary `optimized_transpose_instancenorm_posttranspose_bias_add_nhwc_chains`.
+It has four direct production calls plus one nested convergence call.
+The third and fourth direct results are already retained as `_pre_terminal_affine_instancenorm_post_bias_stats` and `_absolute_final_instancenorm_post_bias_stats`; the first terminal and second very-late direct calls are raw.

+A strict expected-failure orchestration contract requires only the first direct result to be retained as `_terminal_instancenorm_post_bias_stats`.
+It fixes the captured `_terminal_swish_qdq_island_stats` predecessor and following diagnostics-aware normalization-pad cleanup, while preserving the second raw call, the two later targets, and the nested call.

+At implementation, replace only the first direct expression with an assignment and update the existing four-direct occurrence-shape assertions accordingly.
+Do not change the second direct or nested call, later targets, wrapper or indexed owner, one-key schema, rewrite guards, positive-only pruning, optional GraphIndex/candidate/max-rewrite controls, callback arguments, pass order, adjacent targets, dependencies, diagnostics, or TensorFlow behavior.
+The retained value must have no consumer or additional graph work.

+Characterization validation completed sequentially under `uv`:

+- owner rewrite, indexed Swish predecessor, terminal/final occurrence accounting, normalization/attention boundaries, architecture, and pass- efficiency gate: `385 passed, 1 xfailed in 19.20s`
+- branch-changed broad suite plus indexed Swish, terminal/final occurrence accounting, normalization/attention boundaries, architecture, and pass- efficiency coverage: `1418 passed, 1 xfailed in 23.93s`

+The sole strict expected failure is the intentionally unimplemented terminal InstanceNorm post-bias result retention contract above.
+Implement that assignment, rerun the same gates sequentially, then commit and push only; do not create, reopen, or update a pull request.